102107806-JH/Intro-to-AI-Assignment-2B/README.md

 # Within the python file you can enter different parameters for the pathfinding function.
 The path finding function will then find all the solution nodes and print them out in the console.
 python path_finding_demo.py
 ````
-**PLEASE NOTE ALL PATHFINDING AND PREDICITION ALGORITHMS USE THE DATA IN 'DATA_BASE.XLSX'.
+**PLEASE NOTE ALL PATHFINDING AND PREDICTION ALGORITHMS USE THE DATA IN 'DATA_BASE.XLSX'.
 THE DATA PROCESSING SCRIPTS IN 9 AND 10 WERE USED TO CREATE THIS.
 THE ONLY OTHER PROCESSING DONE WAS ADDING COLUMN NAMES OUTSIDE OF PYTHON.
 ANY FILES CREATED WILL NOT HAVE THE NAME 'TEST' IN THEIR TO AVOID CORRUPTING DATA.
 FURTHERMORE, THESE SCRIPTS MAY TAKE A LONG TIME TO FULLY EXECUTE**
 ### 11. Mock database creator
 ````
 # Extracted the traffic flow volume data from the months of 08/2025 and 09/2025.
 The files which it extracts data from are not present as there were too many of them.
 This file has been included for the sake of completeness.